dhocker/athomeled/README.md

 statement to the statement following the corresponding do-forever statement.

     do-forever-end

+### Select-one and select-one-end
+These two statements are used to randomly execute one statement from a list of statements.

+    select-one
+        solidcolor red
+        solidcolor green
+        solidcolor blue
+        solidcolor orange
+        solidcolor purple
+        solidcolor brown
+    select-one-end

+If you are familiar with programming languages, this is a bit like a case statement.
+On each execution of the select-one statement, one of the statements in the list is executed.

+The following statements are not supported within the list.

+* Any form of Do statement
+* Define
+* Color
+* Eval
+* Import

 ### Pause
 Pause suspends the execution of the script for the specified amount of time.